Takigawashuangshui/AnomalyDetection/README.md

 ## Methods
 The machine learning model is based on EfficientAD. https://arxiv.org/abs/2303.14535.
+The code is built based on https://github.com/nelson1425/EfficientAD.

 By using Lightweight Student–Teacher + Autoencoder architecture for anomalies detection and Patch description networks (PDN) for feature extraction.
 The model enables a fast handling of anomalies with low error rate, making it a perfect choise for abnomaly detection in manufacturing industry.